tamoghnaojha/tamoghnaojha.github.io/_pages/awards.md

   * Best Conference Travel Grant support from IIT Kharagpur for presenting my paper at IEEE GLOBECOM 2018 at Abu Dhabi, UAE.
   * Travel Grant from DST, Govt. of India for attending IEEE CloudCom, Singapore, December 2014.
   * Conference Travel Grant from IEEE CloudCom 2014.
 (Award: SGD 1,000)

+### Other Awards
+* IEEE TechSym 2016 was selected for 2017 Darrel Chong student activity award in GOLD category.